Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Method

 where the double brackets denote a pair and event average.
 In practice, $\alpha_1$ and $\alpha_2$ are taken as the corresponding decay parameters of each hyperon in the pair, so that the same definition applies uniformly to $\Lambda\Lambda$, $\Lambda\bar\Lambda$, and $\bar\Lambda\bar\Lambda$ pairs.

-This construction is directly analogous to methods employed in other areas of high-energy physics, where angular correlations of decay products are used to probe underlying spin entanglement, such as in top--antitop pair production at the LHC~\cite{Baumgart:2012ay,ATLAS:2019hau,CMS:2023entangle}.
+This construction is directly analogous to methods employed more broadly in high-energy physics, where angular correlations of decay products are used to access underlying spin correlations and, in suitable settings, quantum entanglement, both in hyperon systems and in top--antitop production at the LHC~\cite{Sheng:2025puj,Baumgart:2012ay,ATLAS:2023fsd}.

 Under the assumptions of Ref.~\cite{Giacalone:2025}---namely that in each event all hyperons share a common polarization vector $\mathbf{P}$, whose orientation is random from event to event, and that nonflow correlations between different hyperons are negligible---the observable $v_\Lambda^2$ reduces to the variance of the event-wise net polarization in the final state,